 However, with so many technologies transforming the landscape, it’s time for sales to jump headfirst into the fray.

-Gartner research predicts that in the next three years, 70% of customer experiences will involve some kind of machine-learning component.
+Gartner research predicts that 70% of customer experiences will involve some kind of machine-learning component in the next three years.

 The first sales teams to adopt AI and pioneer how to use it will have a massive advantage in the near future.